fraterrisus/walkthroughs/aethus/quests.md

 3. Smelt a Kalynite Bar, construct a Crafting Bench, then make Mining Explosives and use them to clear the rockfall.

+## Great Green Glow

+*Trigger:* Complete [Into the Rifts](#into-the-rifts) by hopping down the cliff face beyond Rho and getting close to the disconnected Power Relays leading you towards Tau.
+Just visiting the atmosphere generator isn't enough; you need to hop a little closer before the mission will start.

+*Goals:*

+1. Find or craft another Power Relay buildkit.
+2. Reconnect the power network towards Tau.
+3. Enter the "Wrecked Tunnel" to enter Tau.
+4. Find the Airlock.
+5. Get rid of the radioactive green goop in front of the Airlock by running the Waste Disposal process.
+6. Exit Tau via the Airlock.

+## The Heat is On

+*Trigger:* Enter the Climber Room of Omicron.

+*Goals:*

+1. Find the Climber Maintenance facility on the bottom floor of Omicron.
+2. Find the blueprint for a Thermopump, craft one, and insert it into the maintenance terminal.

 ## Heavy Metal

 *Trigger:* "Complete" [Working for the Man](#working-for-the-man), but really it seems to just be "return from your next mining run".